Gary-Yaral/MongoDB---commands/README.md

 ```

 ## Let's start to talk about the commands
-Remenber that commands must to be written in second console
+Remember that you must write the commands in the second console

 **Show all databases**
 ``` console
   show dbs